lai23-CU/Thermodynamics-portfolio/heat exchager.md

 - Steady-state CV, no work transfer

-These system diagrams illustrate how changes in flow direction and mass flow rates alter the temperature gradients and heat transfer effectiveness of the heat exchange
+These system diagrams illustrate how changes in flow direction and mass flow rates alter the temperature gradients and heat transfer effectiveness of the heat exchanger.